Sadaf-Tariq/pp2-kids-challenge/README.md

 * The Game-section

-  * This is the main game section where the user is given a question, an image and two options
+  * This is the main game section where the user is given a question, an image, and two options

-  * The image can be an animal, a fruit, any color or any random thing
+  * The image can be an animal, a fruit, any color, or any random thing

   * There will be one right and one wrong option

   ![Main image and banner](/images/game-page.png)

-  * There is a "Next" button which tells the user if they are ready to move to the next question
+  * There is a "Next" button that tells the user if they are ready to move to the next question

-  * This button gives an alert if user wants to move to next question withour choosing an option
+  * This button gives an alert if the user wants to move to the next question without choosing an option

   ![Alert for question](/images/alert.png)